RigautAntoine/deep-computational-phenotyping-papers/README.md

 - Predicting length of stay
 - Cohort selection and recruitment for clinical trials
 - Future risk detection
+- Survival analysis and development of risk scores
 - Anomaly detection (eg. vitals monitoring)
 - Recommendation of treatment
 - Disease progression modeling
 - Unwanted readmission prediction
 - Artifical assistants for physicians
-- Parsing and mining of biomedical literature and medical notes and narratives To name only some of the obvious ones.
+- Parsing and mining of biomedical literature and medical notes and narratives.

+To name only some of the obvious ones.